GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Abstract

 \section{Abstract}

 The vulnerabilities of deep neural networks against adversarial examples have become a significant concern for deploying these models in sensitive domains.
 Devising a definitive defense against such attacks is proven to be challenging, and the methods relying on detecting adversarial samples are only valid when the attacker is oblivious to the detection mechanism.
-In this paper we first present an adversarial example detection method that provides performance guarantee to norm constrained adversaries.
-The method is based on the idea of training adversarial robust subspace detectors using asymmetrical adversarial training (AAT).
-The novel AAT objective presents a minimax problem similar to that of GANs; it has the same convergence property, and consequently supports the learning of class conditional distributions.
-We first demonstrate that the minimax problem could be reasonably solved by PGD attack, and then use the learned class conditional generative models to define generative detection/classification models that are both robust and more interpretable.
-We provide comprehensive evaluations of the above methods, and demonstrate their competitive performances and compelling properties on adversarial detection and robust classification problems.
+In this paper we propose a principled adversarial example detection method that can withstand norm-constrained white-box attacks.
+Inspired by one-versus-the-rest classification, in a K class classification problem, we train K binary classifiers where the i-th binary classifier is used to distinguish between clean data of class i and adversarially perturbed samples of other classes.
+At test time, we first use a trained classifier to get the predicted label (say k) of the input, and then use the k-th binary classifier to determine whether the input is a clean sample (of class k) or an adversarially perturbed example (of other classes).
+We further devise a generative approach to detecting/classifying adversarial examples by interpreting each binary classifier as an unnormalized density model of the class-conditional data.
+We provide comprehensive evaluation of the above adversarial example detection/classification methods, and demonstrate their competitive performances and compelling properties.
+Code is available at \url{https://github.com/xuwangyin/GAT-Generative-Adversarial-Training} \footnote{A thorough evaluation of the proposed method is available at~\cite{tramer2020adaptive}.}.